Skip to content

 is HighlightException.JsExecutionFailed -> /* JS evaluation error */

-is HighlightException.HtmlParseFailed -> /* jsoup parse error, or theme asset IOException (check cause) */
+is HighlightException.HtmlParseFailed -> /* HTML parse error, or theme resolution failure (check cause) */

 is HighlightException.Timeout -> /* timed out waiting for WebView */